Museum Calceo-Zarianum 1622

 - information of recovery of ringed birds

-Please, take a look also at the reference list to see the result of current research published.
+Please, take a look also at the Reference list to see the result of current research published thanks these information.

 - Barn Owl and asymmetry: The northernmost range of the Barn Owl in Europe is Denmark.
 Asymmetry is a sign of stress in youth.
 Therefore we study if the percentage of asymmetric birds is higher in Denmark, where the demands for survival are more extreme than in Germany.
 And is it different from year to year ?